Updated on October 16, 2023 by Julie McCool

-Both the Hotel Roanoke and Liberty Trust locations are ideal for a car-free visit and Amtrak offers twice-daily service to Roanoke from Washington DC.
+The downtown Roanoke hotel locations are ideal for a car-free visit and Amtrak offers twice-daily service to Roanoke from Washington DC.
 Arrive by train, and your room and downtown breweries are just steps away.

 The Blue Ridge region is filled with scenic drives, fantastic hiking and biking trails, and beautiful rivers perfect for paddling.
 Plan a day of outdoor adventure in the Blue Ridge and end with a craft beer stop.
 Or if you've got a designated driver, plot a route that combines multiple breweries linked by scenic roads.